ripcdoc/virtualmin-domains-expiry-monitor/README.md

    - Compares the fetched domain list with the existing local file and updates it by adding new domains and removing deleted ones.

 3. **Checks SSL Certificate Expiration**:
-   - Uses OpenSSL to check the expiration date of each domain's SSL certificate.
+   - Uses OpenSSL to check the expiration date of each domain`s SSL certificate.
    - Logs a warning if the SSL certificate expires within a specified number of days (default: 15 days).

 4. **Checks Domain Registration Expiration**: